sonic-net/SONiC/doc/vlan/SONiC_vlan_translation_qnq.md

 TBD

 ## 3.7 Warm Boot Support
-Warm boot will not be supported for Q-in-Q and Vlan translation configuration.
+Warm boot is not supported for Q-in-Q and Vlan translation configuration.

 ## 3.8 Upgrade and Downgrade Considerations
 `Upgrade` from previous SONiC releases (which donot support Q-in-Q and Translation mapping rules) to the release 4.1 will be supported.
 The feature will introduced via additional configuration on the interfaces which are already SVLAN Members and also as a fresh configuration on the interfaces which are going to be made as VLAN members.